MatrixOrbital/EVE-Library/README.md

-# Windows and Linux EVE2, EVE3 AND EVE4 TEST DEMO SOFTWARE
+# EVE Library and Demo Software for Windows and Linux

+This repository contains:

+* EVE Library
+* Demo Code
+* USB2SPI Bridge Code

+------------------------------------------------------------------
+## Basic EVE Demo

 A quick and easy sanity check to ensure that your Matrix Orbital EVE2, EVE3, EVE3x or EVE4 SPI TFT Display and touch hardware works properly.

-Support Tool

-------------------------------------------------------------------

 **Hardware Requirements**